ufoss-org/kotysa/README.md

         ).fetchAll() // returns all admin users
 ```

-**No annotations, no code generation, just regular Kotlin code !
+**No annotations, no code generation, no proxy, just regular Kotlin code !
 No JPA, just pure SQL !**

 ## Getting started